Canine respiratory disease update

 Interested in a behind-the-scenes look of our Veterinary Teaching Hospital?

-Tiny Chihuahua undergoes life-saving heart surgery at WSU
+Tiny puppy first to undergo new, life‑saving heart procedure at WSU

 Pullman, Washington